-significant spelling and grammatical errors. errors.
+spelling and grammatical errors. (≤ 15 pts.)
 Spelling and grammatical errors are few.
-Oral Communication Skills Student has difficulty in responding to direct questions about the presentation.
+(17-16 pts.)
+(20-18 pts.)
+Oral Student has difficulty in Student is generally able to refer Student is able to refer to her/his work in Communication responding to direct to her/his work in responding to responding to direct questions about the Skills questions about the presentation.
 Responses to hypothetical questions are not grounded in the relevant literature.
-Student responds to questions in an unprofessional manner.
-Student is generally able to refer to her/his work in responding to direct questions about the presentation.
+Student responds to questions in an unprofessional manner. $(\leq 15 \text{ pts.})$ direct questions about the presentation.
 Responses to hypothetical questions are generally grounded in the relevant literature.
 Student responds to questions in a professional manner.
-Student is able to refer to her/his work in responding to direct questions about the presentation.
+(17-16 pts.) presentation.
 Responses to hypothetical questions are grounded in the relevant literature.
 Responses demonstrate innovative thinking that goes beyond the current scenario to future steps or implications in the field.
 Student responds to questions in a professional manner that results in an engaging discussion that includes all parties.
+(20-18 pts.)